algobulls/algobulls_help_site/docs/member/tweak.md

 # Tweak
 Tweak gives user an option to change different parameters of strategy as per their preferences.
-This gives user a fair amount of control over working of the strategy.
-User gets to add following parameters:
+This gives the user a fair amount of control over the working of the strategy.

 [ ![Tweak](imgs/tweak-1.gif "Click to Enlarge") ](imgs/tweak-1.gif)